-New methods in design and strategy are emerging quickly.
-Modern techniques (e.g., experience mapping, design sprints, jobs to be done) are not nice-to-haves: they are critical for success.
+New methods in design and strategy emerge rapidly.
+Modern techniques (e.g., experience mapping, design sprints, jobs to be done) are not nice-to-haves: they are critical for your team’s success.

 I offer a range of courses.
 Each can vary in length from 1/2 day to 2 days.
-Classes can also be customized for specific industries or situations.
+Classes can also be customized.
+Here are the main workshop topics I teach:

 - UX Strategy